OpenMDAO/OpenMDAO/ROADMAP.md

 communicate this perspective to the OpenMDAO user community, and to provide a basis for feedback.
 It is not intended to be all-encompassing or a binding development plan, but should be regarded as an indication of the current direction of the core development team.
+Also, it should be clearly understood that there is very probably more listed here than can actually be accomplished in a single year!

 There are four main areas of focus:
 - Releasing OpenMDAO V3.0